 - Each Delegate may be accompanied at the General Assembly by not more than two Advisors.
 Only Delegates shall have the right to vote.
-An Advisor shall have the right to speak only upon the invitation of his/her own Delegate and with the permission of the President.
-If the appointed Delegate is unable to serve for any reason, one of the Advisors may serve as Delegate with permission of the President.
+If the appointed Delegate is unable to serve for any reason, one of the Advisors may serve as Delegate.

 - An Ordinary Member that has not paid its subscription fees up to and including the year before the General Assembly shall have no voting rights at the General Assembly and shall not be entitled to bid for positions on the Council, the Financial Commission, or to host a Technical Commission.

 - Observers may be invited to attend the General Assembly only by the President.

 - review the implementation of directives adopted by the General Assembly and Congress;

 - review the decisions taken by the Council since the last Congress;

 - consider the reports and proposals of the Council and Financial Commission and Committees;

 - define the policy to be pursued by the new Council;

 - decide upon the admission of new Ordinary Members, Associate Members and Regional Members;